Keep It Simple Strategy

 The Basis For A Strategy

 Consider the fact that the return for each year is the result of the pluses and minuses contributed to the Index by each of the stocks in it.
 An index return of 10% could theoretically be the result of each of the 500 stocks rising 10% for the year.
 However, it is much more likely that some of those stocks declined, canceling out the performance of some of the stocks that rose.
 There may even be more declining stocks than rising stocks.
 Now what do you think the average returns would be if an investor always had the strongest stocks in his portfolio, and there were never any weak ones to cancel out the performance of the strong ones?
 If half rose 20% and half were unchanged, the average return would be 10%.
-However, if the half that were omitted from the portfolio, the return would be 20%.
+However, if the half that were unchanged were omitted from the portfolio, the return would be 20%.
 What would the return be if a person invested only in the strongest 10% and never had anything else in his portfolio, if he focused only on the strongest 50 and ignored the other 450?

 Imagine what the annual returns and averages might have been had an investor ranked the stocks according to their strength and invested in the top ten or twenty out of the top 50 of the 500, and always had the strongest ten or twenty in his portfolio, never having any stocks ranked lower than the top 10% of the 500.